Ontario Science Centre: Affiliations

 The Ontario Science Centre is affiliated with the Canadian Museums Association (CMA), Canadian Heritage Information Network (CHIN), and Virtual Museum of Canada.
 The Ontario Science Centre is a member of the international Association of Science-Technology Centers (ASTC).

 Cultural references

 Ontario Science Centre was used by David Cronenberg as a location for his 1970 film Crimes of the Future.

 Media

-Ontario Science Centre was featured on the Rick Mercer Report in 2016.
+The Ontario Science Centre was featured on the Rick Mercer Report in 2016.
 In his CBC news satire program, Rick Mercer visited numerous scientists' exhibits, took part in a wildlife conservation show, and partook in a psychological fear study during a workshop there.

+The Grand Hall of the centre was used as an airport terminal in episode 5 of the miniseries Station Eleven.The creative team of the series expressed their desire for the building to be saved in the aftermath of its closure.

+The controversy surrounding the closure and politics behind it would be portrayed in a May 2025 episode of Law & Order Toronto: Criminal Intent, with mention of the closure of a science centre called "The Toronto Centre of Science."